narwhalacademy/zebra-crossing/README.md

 - Identify files that you don't want others to access (e.g. private photos, passport documents).
 - Use [Cryptomator](https://cryptomator.org/) or [Veracrypt](https://www.veracrypt.fr/en/Home.html) to create an encrypted, password-protected vault for them.
-- Set them up on both your desktop/laptop and your phone.
+- Set them up on both your computer and your phone.
 - Move your files into these secure vaults.
 Make sure they're not still hanging around on an old folder or on your phone.

 #### Upgrade your gear